cerner/fhir.cerner.com/content/authorization.md

 - Indicate that the application's access may have been suspended or revoked.
-- Offer a "more information" link/button, hyperlinked to the value returned in the parameter "error_uri".
+- Offer a "more information" link/button, hyperlinked to the value returned in the parameter `error_uri`.
 - Offer the ability for the user to re-request authorization for your client application.

 _NOTE_:  The authorization server will not explicitly indicate whether a token was revoked or suspended.
-As a result, there are additional recommendations to improve the overall interaction with the end-user.
+As a result, there are additional recommendations to improve the overall interaction with the end-user as described below.

-The error_uri used in the hyperlink/button should be launched in a separate browser window/tab.
-This is recommended because there is no callback/redirect mechanism to get the user back into the application once they take an action.

-Additionally, the error_uri may not provide an opportunity for the user to re-approve the application, such as when the token has been fully revoked rather than just suspended.
+The `error_uri` used in the hyperlink/button should be launched in a separate browser window/tab.
+This is recommended because there is no callback/redirect mechanism to get the user back into the application once they take an action and the `error_uri` will only provide an opportunity for the user to re-approve the application if it was temporarily suspended.

-Ultimately, your application should provide a modal dialog to prompt the user for an action that coincides with their choice and/or action in the separate window.
+Additionally, your application should provide a modal dialog to prompt the user for an action that coincides with their choice and/or action in the separate window.
 This should include options to retry the token refresh,